Pharmacokinetics of dacarbazine (DTIC) in pregnancy.

 CONCLUSIONS: Based on these two case reports, pregnancy appears to decrease the metabolism of the pro-drug dacarbazine, likely through inhibition of CYP1A2 activity.
 Lower concentrations of active metabolites and decreased efficacy may result, although both these subjects experienced long-term remission of their Hodgkin's lymphoma.

 Obstetrics & Gynecology

 Kantrowitz-Gordon, Ira; Hays, Karen; Kayode, Olumide; Kumar, Aditya R; Kaplan, Henry G; Reid, Joel M; Safgren, Stephanie L; Ames, Matthew M; Easterling, Thomas R; and Hebert, Mary F, "Pharmacokinetics of dacarbazine (DTIC) in pregnancy."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 45.